 Statements to live by

 To help make our distinctive understanding underpin the Catholic life and work of the school, our ‘Statements to live by’ are based on nine guiding principles, rooted in the Christian Faith.
 The statements are linked to the Church’s Liturgical Year and are introduced at the whole school assembly on Mondays.
-Classes carry out follow up acts of collective worship throughout the week based on that statement of the week.
+Classes carry out follow up acts of liturgical prayer throughout the week based on that statement of the week.